IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

   - $dark-bootstrap-palette
   - $dark-indigo-palette

-We also provide a few additional palettes that you can use:

-- Light Additional Palettes
-  - $light-green-palette
-  - $light-purple-palette
-- Dark Additional Palettes
-  - $dark-green-palette
-  - $dark-purple-palette

 You can mix and match all light palettes with a light schema of your choice and vice versa - all dark palettes with a dark schema that you think will best match your needs and vision.

 ## The Default Palette